Special Temporary Exhibitions

 Florida’s native birds offer a beautiful array of color and fascination.
 Yet for many species, survival is a delicate balance between nature’s habitat and our constant human change.

-Originally scheduled to close this summer, this extraordinary exhibition has now been extended through late 2019.
+Originally scheduled to close this summer, this extraordinary exhibition has now been extended to November 10.

 Nature photographer Grant Jefferies, a fourth generation Manatee County native, is dedicated to conserving and documenting Florida’s wildlife and landscapes through his photography, research and photo lessons.
 Florida Feathers: Birds in Peril focuses on some of the most precious jewels that our paradise has to offer: passionately pink roseate spoonbills, fierce ospreys and eagles, majestic herons and skittering shorebirds.